Music history of the United States in the 1980s: Pop

 The 1980s saw the reinvention of Michael Jackson and the emergence and superstardom of Prince, Madonna and Whitney Houston.
 Their videos became a permanent fixture on MTV.
-In 1982 Michael Jackson became the first African American artist to be placed in heavy rotation on MTV, with his videos for Billie Jean, and Beat It.
+In 1983 Michael Jackson became the first African American artist to be placed in heavy rotation on MTV, with his videos for Billie Jean, and Beat It.
 Donna Summer also had the first two videos She Works Hard for the Money and Unconditional Love, by an African American female artist in 1983.
 Michael Jackson's Thriller album from 1982 is considered to be the best-selling album of all time; it set a record and sold 20 million copies during the decade.
 His other album of the decade, 1987's Bad, sold 6 million, and became the first album to have 5 number-one hits on the Billboard Hot 100.
 Jackson scored 9 #1 singles and 16 top 10 singles on the Billboard charts.
 Madonna scored 7 #1 singles, and 16 top 5 singles, and 17 top 10 singles.
 Whitney Houston is the only artist to have seven consecutive number-one singles on the US Billboard Hot 100 chart, from "Saving All My Love for You" in 1985 to "Where Do Broken Hearts Go" in 1988.
 Her first two studio albums, Whitney Houston (1985) and Whitney (1987), both peaked at number one on the Billboard 200 and are among the best-selling albums of all time.
 Prince's 1984 album Purple Rain spent six consecutive months atop the Billboard 200.

 By 1980, the disco production of the 1970s, largely dependent on orchestras, is replaced by a lighter synthpop production.
 In the second half of the 1980s teen pop has its first wave.
 Bands and artists include New Kids on the Block, Debbie Gibson, Tiffany, New Edition, Stacey Q, The Bangles, Madonna and others.

 Prominent American urban pop acts of the 1980s include Tina Turner, Lionel Richie, Michael Jackson, Whitney Houston, Donna Summer and Diana Ross.

 Whitney Houston, Michael Jackson, Madonna, Bruce Springsteen, Hall and Oates, Billy Joel, John Mellencamp, Bon Jovi, Prince, Kool & the Gang, the Pointer Sisters and Kenny Rogers were among the most successful artists on the Billboard Hot 100 chart in the US.
 Prince was the top charting artist with 378 weeks on the pop charts, and Billy Joel was the top selling, he sold over 35 million albums.

 Many British pop bands dominated the American charts in the early 1980s.
-Their popularity was helped by exposure on MTV, these bands included the Human League, Culture Club, Duran Duran, Wham, Fine Young Cannibals, also George Michael as a solo artist, Rick Astley and Terence Trent D'Arby.
+Their popularity was helped by exposure on MTV, these bands included the Human League, Culture Club, Duran Duran, Wham!, also George Michael as a solo artist, Fine Young Cannibals, Rick Astley and Terence Trent D'Arby.

 Canadian artist such as Bryan Adams, Anne Murray, Loverboy and Glass Tiger found chart success during the decade.

+Smooth Jazz gained popularity during the decade with successful acts such as Sade, Kenny G.